programmer2514/DPEdit/README.md

 > ```

 Assuming the main monitor is at coords {0, 0}, positions the secondary monitor below the main monitor (coords {0, 1080}).
-This example assumes the secondary monitor to be 1080p.
+This example assumes the primary monitor to be 1080p.

 Results in the following monitor configuration: